 - Avoid pets inside the home, close contact with pets and also, wear a mask to cover nose &mouth whenever you go to a dusty environment.

 - Follow your medicines as prescribed.

 - Anti-Allergic medication prescribed are to be taken, along with avoiding the allergen as they significantly help in controlling the Allergies.
 Track your diet, and your routine when symptoms occur and that seems to help.
-This may help you to find what causes or worsens your symptoms.
+This may help you to find out what causes or worsens your symptoms.

 - Have a proper action plan.
 It helps you, what to do in case you have allergic symptoms or reaction.

 For any medical emergency including Ambulance, blood requirement call for VMEDO helpline 093431 80000.